pHequals7/nibandh/README.md

 - Store drafts locally (SQLite)
 - Publish Markdown + images to a git repo
 - Sync drafts to a `drafts` branch
-- Preview with styling aligned to `pranavhari.com`
+- Preview with styling aligned to your site (here it is aligned to my personal site @ pranavhari.com)

 ## How Publishing Works